-1.4 The LDS must be made available publicly and kept up-to-date.
+1.4 The LDS must be made available publicly available to the public and kept up-to-date.
 It is important that local communities and interested parties can keep track of progress.
 Once completed local authorities are required to publish their LDS on their website.

-2 Existing national planning policy and guidance
+2 Existing national planning policy and guidance - section removed